trustvip/VIPDEMO/ACA CUSTOMIZATIONS/ReadMe.txt

 	4. Modified GLOBAL CSS on ACA admin to customize backgrounds and fots to match the parent UI.

 	5. Changed global, login, account creation, disclaimer pages to match Agency names.

+	6. Cap/CapCompletion.aspx, is modified to prevent payment redirection.
+Added to version control.